8 Days Tibet Tour – Kathmandu to Lhasa Overland

 Tibet is a mysterious, magical, spiritual place, and one of the most remote areas in the world.
 Nearly all Tibetans follow Tibetan Buddhism, also called Lamaism.

-Indian Buddhism influenced Tibetan Buddhism in its early stages, but, over time, Tibetan Buddhism has developed with its distinct characteristics and practices.
+Indian Buddhism influenced Tibetan Buddhism in its early stages, but, over time, Tibetan Buddhism has developed its distinct characteristics and practices.

 One example of this difference is that Tibetans believe that there is a Living Buddha, i.e., there is a live reincarnation of the Buddha himself.